 PhD Course on Programme and Policy Evaluation

-Students will learn the basic intuition behind (quasi)-experimental designs including RCTs DID, PSM, IV and review assumptions and criteria for the validity of each of these approaches.
+Students will learn the basic intuition behind (quasi)-experimental designs including RCTs, DID, PSM, and review assumptions and criteria for the validity of each of these approaches.
 Students will gain experience in deciding which approach(es) are most appropriate for a given research question and context.
-We will draw on several empirical applications in class, and learn about challenges and potential pitfalls in conducting successful impact evaluations in practice.
-STATA tutorials will help students familiarise themselves with analysing quantitative datasets to assess the impact of a policy or programme using (quasi)experimental methods.
+We will draw on several empirical applications in class and learn about challenges and potential pitfalls in conducting successful impact evaluations in practice.
+(STATA) tutorials will help students familiarise with analysing quantitative datasets to assess the impact of a policy or programme using (quasi)experimental methods.

 PhD Course on the Governance of Development as a Complex Social System

-This course offers an introduction to the study of governance of development as a complex social system.
-The approach of complex social systems emphasises the emergence, evolution and adaptation of constellations created by social structures, agents and interaction dynamics among them.
+This course offer an introduction to the study of governance of development as a complex social system.
+The approach of complex social system emphasises the emergence, evaluation and adaptation of constellations created by social structure, agents and interaction dynamics among them.
 This approach aims at comprehending the heterogeneity of arrangements, relations and causalities shaping developmental trajectories at sub-national, national, transnational and international levels.
-By adopting this perspective the course will analyse the evolution of key priorities, tendencies and dilemmas of development in academic debates as well as in policy practice.
-Therefore, it also introduces governance challenges faced during the processes of steering and coordination of development.
-Finally, the course analyses how these dynamics inform the governance of public policy areas by analysing governance principles and policy tools.
-It involves the understanding of policy tools choices in addressing different public policy challenges and tasks.
+By adopting this perspective, the course will analyse the evolution of key priorities, tendencies and dilemmas of development in academic debates as well as in policy practice.
+Therefore, it also introduces governance challenges faces during the processes of steering and coordination of development.
+Finally, the course analyses how these dynamics inform the governance of public policy areas by analysis governance principles and policy tools.
+It involved the understanding of policy tools choices in addressing different public policy challenges and tasks.

-Following this basic approach, the course encompasses examples from different policy areas, including innovation systems, health, energy and environment, political regimes in the broader context of development.
-The course will also illustrate how the basic concepts and analytical perspectives on complexity of development can be captured by different methods and tools of analysis (e.g. system dynamics modelling, network analysis, qualitative comparative analysis or Q-methodology).
+Following this basic approach, the course encompasses examples form different policy areas, including innovation systems, health, energy and environment, political regimes in the broader contact of development.
+The course will also illustrate how the basic concepts and analytical perspectives on complexity of development can be captures by different methods and tools of analysis (/e/g system dynamics modelling, network analysis, qualitative comparative analysis or Q-methodology).
 However, it will not be a training in research methods.